Joshuajaeger/Joshuajaeger.github.io/_pages/effective altruism.md

 > «Have we taken something seriously that we should have just played with, or was it the other way around?»

+The world is constantly evolving and facing new challenges.
+By working together, we have the power to make positive changes and help create a future in which as many conscious beings feel well.
+However, it's also important that we recognize and address the potential risks that come with these changes in order to create a safer and more sustainable world.

-**Effective altruism** is a philosophy and social movement that aims to use evidence and reason to determine the most effective ways to benefit others, and to take action based on that evidence.
-The goal of effective altruism is to do the most good that can be done, given the limited resources available.
+**Effective altruism** is a philosophy and social movement that aims to use evidence and reason to determine the most effective ways of realocating resources on a personal and group level, and to take action based on that evidence.
+Its is a way of thinking about how to use time, money, and other resources to provide support in the most effective way.
+It involves using evidence and careful analysis to figure out the best ways to enable a positive difference, given the limited resources we have available.

-One way that individuals can get involved in effective altruism is through the Giving What We Can (GWWC) 10% Giving Pledge [**_Giving What We Can (GWWC) 10% Giving Pledge_**](https://www.givingwhatwecan.org/pledge).
+One way that individuals can get involved in effective altruism is through the [**_Giving Pledge_**](https://www.givingwhatwecan.org/pledge).
 This is a commitment by individuals to donate at least 10% of their income to effective charitable causes.
-GWWC is a nonprofit organization that encourages and supports this pledge, and provides resources and guidance to help people make informed giving decisions.

-The 10% Giving Pledge is inspired by the principles of effective altruism, which emphasize the importance of maximizing the impact of charitable donations.
-By pledging to donate a portion of their income, individuals can help to make a meaningful difference in the world and contribute to a more positive future for all.
+The Giving Pledge is inspired by the principles of effective altruism, which emphasize the importance of maximizing the impact of charitable donations.

-While taking the 10% Giving Pledge is a personal decision, it can be a powerful way to make a difference and to support effective charitable causes.
-GWWC provides a wealth of information and resources to help individuals learn about effective giving and make informed decisions about their charitable donations.
+While taking the Giving Pledge is a personal decision, it can be a powerful way to make a difference and to support effective charitable causes.
 One should be aware that this decision is a matter of elevated privilege.
-The right and well-being of our planet and the individuals living on it should not be subject to the personal preferences and decisions of a few privileged individuals.
-However, under the given circumstances, it seems to me unavoidable.
+The right and well-being of our planet and the individuals living on it should not be subject to the personal preferences and decisions of a few privileged individuals who have more resources than they need.
+However, under the given circumstances, the political and social system, this seems to be unavoidable.

 ---------

-[**The Science in Exile Declaration—Supporting at-risk, displaced, and refugee scientists—A call to action**](https://www.interacademies.org/publication/science-exile-declaration-supporting-risk-displaced-and-refugee-scientists-call-action) outlines key commitments necessary at global level for both immediate and long-term support and protection to scholars and scientists who are at-risk, displaced or refugees, so as to build a better future for them, science and society at large.
+[**The Science in Exile Declaration—supporting at-risk, displaced, and refugee scientists—A call to action**](https://www.interacademies.org/publication/science-exile-declaration-supporting-risk-displaced-and-refugee-scientists-call-action) outlines key commitments necessary at global level for both immediate and long-term support and protection to scholars and scientists who are at-risk, displaced or refugees, so as to build a better future for them, science and society at large.

 If you would like to become active, you might consider [**_signing the declaration_**](https://forms.office.com/pages/responsepage.aspx?id=Uq5PHbM5-kuwswIpVrERlLxCIrq-PktOpQTRI0lHzktUNlJPNEtNVzgzWThYWEFRS0NGQkFPMlFMRi4u).